nicolascagna96/rock-paper-scissors-python/README.md

 In this project I replicated the famous rock, paper and scissors game.
 It is a game originated from China, usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock", "paper", and "scissors".

-A deployed link can be found: [here](https://rock-paper-scissors-p3.herokuapp.com/"Python")
+A deployed link of the project can be found: [here](https://rock-paper-scissors-p3.herokuapp.com/ "Python")

 ## UX
 ### User Stories